 Getting bogged down on how much to have in each asset class is not worth it, allocate based on your preference and adjust as you learn and see results. it doesn’t have to be scary or complicated.

 Your Financial Goals

 Next step is your financial goals…

-If you set some last week, bring them out now, otherwise, it’s time to determine what your financial goals will be for 2017.
+If you have some, bring them out now, otherwise, it’s time to determine what your financial goals will be for the next 12 months.